stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Dependencies Between Units

 By design, this tooling does not specify or enforce any dependencies between infrastructure components.
+You are free to run operations on separate components in parallel whenever you beleive that this is safe.
 If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

-Similarly, you can run any tasks on multiple units by using any method that can call Task multiple times with the required variables.
-For example, you could create your own Taskfiles that call the supplied tasks, write a script or define jobs for your CI system.
+Similarly, you can run any tasks on multiple units by using any method that can call Task several times with the required variables.
+For example, you can create your own Taskfiles that call the supplied tasks, write a script, or define jobs for your CI system.

 > This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
 I do not currently test with the stacks feature.
 It is unclear when this feature will be finalised, or if an equivalent will be implemented by OpenTofu.